 - Videotaped most of these activities and plan to create an educational/PR/outreach on video.

 - Met with the Takoradi Rotary, the Kings of Lower and Upper Axim, US embassy officials, and Boeing and Coca-Cola representatives to discuss the project, needs of Axim, and funding for the Orphanage & Community Learning Center.

 - Interviewed on several regional and national radio and TV shows, and wrote articles for in-country newspapers.

 - Brought district civil engineers and water specialists together with US civil engineer to assess water and sanitation facilities.
 They are preparing grant applications for funding to build a water system for the 60% of the Axim population now using inadequate hand-dug wells.

-- Participated in “circle time” to enhance leadership and team building, processing, skill development, listening skills, sharing, inquiry, and reflection.
+- Participated in “circle time” to enhance leadership and team building, processing, custom writing, skill development, listening skills, sharing, inquiry, and reflection.